hacks-guide/Guide_Wii/docs/faq.md

 When buying USB hard drives, there are only three existing present-day HDD manufacturers: Western Digital, Seagate, and Toshiba.
 Any and all other hard drive companies are defunct and have either went bankrupt, or were absorbed by the three aformentioned companies.
 With that said, if you have an extra hard drive lying around made by another company, it should still work!
 Hard drive technology has remained largely the same within the past 10 or so years.
 Just make sure to check the S.M.A.R.T data to ensure that the drive isn't failing before you throw all of your data on there.

-For hard drive sizing, 2.5 inch should work fine running off of USB power alone on a Wii; 3.5 inch consumes much more power and will always need an external power adapter.
+For hard drive sizing, 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch consumes more power and will always need an external power adapter.
 Make sure to plan for this when determining what you want to do with an external drive.

+For Wii U users, it is highly recommended to have a hard drive that takes external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.

+For Wii mini users, it is recommended to have an externally powered USB hub in order to have external storage, internet adapters, and other peripherals connected simultaneously.
+You may also want to use a Y cable for drive power.

 As for your choices in shopping, this largely comes down to three different scenarios: